Antrikshy/Tinseltown.js/README.md

 Tinseltown is a small (< 4KB) JS and CSS front-end library to add faux flicker loading effects, a la Hollywood hacker movies, to various elements on a web page.

-**Visit [the website](http://antrikshy.github.io/Tinseltown.js) for a demo.**
+**Visit [the website](http://antrikshy.github.io/Tinseltown.js) for a demo.** Or clone this repo and take a look at `examples/basic.html`.

 Tinseltown uses CSS animations for the effects themselves, but needs to have a small JavaScript component (< 1KB) to actually make it work.
 What makes these effects work is randomness.
-When the animations are initiated, they are given random `animation-delay` values as offsets; otherwise they would all play in sync, invalidating the purpose.
+When the animations aresec initiated, they are given random `animation-delay` values as offsets; otherwise they would all play in sync, invalidating the purpose.

 ## Getting Started

 The **easiest method** is to simply drop the compiled tinseltown.min.js and tinseltown.min.css files from the root folder of this repo into the front-end of whatever web project you are working on.
-You can now skip to the Usage section and use everything as-is.
+You can now skip to the [Usage](#usage) section and use everything as-is.

 ### Customizing Animation Timings (Advanced)